-The process of modelling workflows for any purposes might be seen as a laborious and tedious experience.
-Even fun projects, like the development of mobile applications or video games, depend on tools with very formal structural representation, usually not user friendly, and somewhat complex to use.
-So, how can we improve user experience in the process of modelling workflows, and perhaps make it more insightful and enjoyable?
+The process of modeling workflows for any purposes might be seen as a laborious and tedious experience.
+Even fun projects, like the development of mobile applications or video games, depending on tools with very formal structural representation, usually not user-friendly, and somewhat complex to use.
+So, how can we improve user experience in the process of modeling workflows, and perhaps make it more insightful and enjoyable?
 How can we mutate a workflow tool in order to make workflows more attractive, flexible, and useful for scholars?

-This paper presents INKE’s research on workflows, which strives not only to explore alternative interface designs for workflow modelling process, but also to imagine useful ways in which people could take advantage of the data.
+This paper presents INKE’s research on workflows, which strives not only to explore alternative interface designs for workflow modeling process but also to imagine useful ways in which people could take advantage of the data.
 We have generated a series of prototypes developing visual and interactive affordances in order to make this process more intuitive, easier, and perhaps fun.

 Preliminary usability tests demonstrated that the majority of participants were pleased with the interface, especially with the quality of graphic elements on the screen.
 However, the same study pointed out to some important issues related to visual information delivered to the user as well as the interaction with the elements.
 From that, we identified and chose two main problems to address in future versions: The first is to solve cluttering areas like this: stages with high density of tokens challenge the user to find or access information; The second is to explore manual interaction with elements, since participants highlighted that the ability to move things manually would be incredibly helpful.

-For the second version of our experiment we built a tangible interface.
+For the second version of our experiment, we built a tangible interface.
 We use the multitouch affordance on tablets to exaggerate manual interaction with elements on the screen, so, rather than click, grab, release, and double-click, we implement touch, swipe, hold, pan and zoom.
 In fact, this helped us to solve the cluttering areas: implementing a semantic zoom the system now delivers context information to users.
-These sorts of interactions, also called as “natural gestures,” resemble the way we deal with real object in daily basis, perhaps resulting in a more engaging task with semi-automatic process like workflow modelling.
+These sorts of interactions, also called “natural gestures,” resemble the way we deal with real objects on a daily basis, perhaps resulting in a more engaging task with a semi-automatic process like workflow modeling.

 Nonetheless, the most requested feature on our interactive workflow tool was not available yet: the possibility to create workflows.
 As always, a prototype born with an “ideal” pre-set in mind, and now we wanted to let users mess around with our toy and see what sort of new ideas they would come up.